-- The description of research methods lacked detail and did not address innovativeness, making it difficult for the committee to assess the feasibility or the potential for breakthroughs. - The research program was diverse and unfocused with no cohesive objectives and a low degree of synergy among the different projects or themes. - The proposal required more detail on the current state of the field and the international research context. - The proposal did not clearly outline the motivation, key questions, objectives, and hypotheses. - The committee questioned the feasibility of the proposed research design. - The proposal did not address potential research challenges and did not include a contingency plan.
+- The description of research methods lacked specificity/detail and did not address innovativeness, making it difficult for the committee to assess the feasibility or the potential for breakthroughs. - The research program is actually a series of smaller projects with no coherent objectives and a low degree of synergy among the different aims or themes. - The program is too broad/spans too many areas to be feasible. - The proposal required more detail on the current state of the field and the international research context. - The proposal did not clearly outline the motivation, key questions, objectives, and hypotheses. - The committee questioned the feasibility of the proposed research design and research plans. - The proposal did not address potential research challenges and did not include a contingency plan. - Plans for scaling up the proposal (where appropriate) were not described sufficiently.